52 Practical Ways to Save Around The Year – Chapter 10: Save Money and Economise in October

 The easiest way to check what are the best deals available is to use a price comparison site.
 ‘Which?’ has an independent one on its site although you’ll find many more by using a search engine.
 Price comparison sites have many limitations so use a couple to make sure you have an overview of what’s out there.
 You’ll need to supply details of your present tariff and how much energy you use in kWh (kilowatt hours); these can be found on your annual bill or by contacting your supplier.
 See the differences by entering a ‘dual fuel’ deal or by using different suppliers before you make a final decision.

 Changing suppliers is a simple procedure, and you only need to have a copy of a recent/annual bill and your bank details.
 The new supplier will do the rest.
 Be assured that you will not get left without energy and the whole thing takes just over a fortnight.
-Changing your energy supplier can really save you a great deal and may help you avoid requiring the services of payday lenders.
+Changing your energy supplier can really save you a great deal and may help you avoid requiring the services of short term loans no credit check.

 Avoiding Exit Fees